-‘Hindutva Pradesh’: What newspaper’s front pages said about BJP’s sweeping Assembly elections win
+‘Hindutva Pradesh’: What front pages said about BJP’s sweeping Assembly elections win

 The front page of the Dainik Jagran declared, “Yogi hi upyogi” or Yogi is the most useful leader, by borrowing a campaign line deployed by Modi in one of his first election meetings in Uttar Pradesh.

-The cover art showed Modi and Adityanath riding a bulldozer, a popular reference to the hardline stance adopted by the BJP government against alleged criminals.
+The cover image showed Modi and Adityanath riding a bulldozer, a popular reference to the hardline stance adopted by the BJP government against criminals.
 An article headlined “Bulldozer, labharthi, Modi-Yogi ka jaadu” attributed the BJP’s victory to the crackdown on crime, welfarism and the combined leadership of Modi and Adityanath.

 The Lucknow editions of the country’s leading Hindi dailies foregrounded Adityanath.
 Amar Ujala led with a banner headline that screamed, “Kanoon ka Yogiraaj” – Yogi’s lawful reign.
 The lead story explained the headline, which attributes the mandate to two things primarily: welfare measures and better law and order.

-Dainik Bhaskar went with a banner image of Adityanath playing Holi with his colleagues in the state BJP.
+Dainik Bhaskar went with a banner image of Adityanath celebrating by throwing coloured powder with his colleagues in the state BJP.
 The headline is a play on a well-known Bhojpuri Holi song.

 Dainik Bhaskar’s Dehradun edition had a more subdued front page.
-The main headline said: “Lotus blooms in UP, Uttarakhand, Goa and Manipur”.
+The main headline said: “Lotus blooms in UP, Uttarakhand, Goa and Manipur.”
 Lotus is the symbol of the BJP.

-An article pointed out that Uttarakhand had lived up to its record, defeating the incumbent chief minister in his constituency, even though the BJP had won comfortably in the state.
+An article pointed out that Uttarakhand had lived up to its record of defeating the incumbent chief minister in his constituency, even though the BJP had won comfortably in the state.

 The newspaper’s Delhi edition emphasised the scale of the BJP’s victory in Uttar Pradesh, with a headline that said “Maha-Rajyogi”.